sgsbucket/animan-doc/docs/animan/member.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-Every User is assigned to a role of either Admin, Supervisor, or Member.
-Each role has a preset of privileges to access the content of Animan.
+Each user is assigned the role of either Admin, Supervisor, or Member.
+Each role has set privileges for access to the content of Animan.

-- Member : artists and animators creating resources and animating shots
+- Member: Artists and animators creating resources and animating shots
-- Supervisor : assigning and reviewing the work of Members
+- Supervisor: Assigning and reviewing the work of Members
-- Admin : controls the Animan backend and the privilidges of Members, Supervisors, and Clients
+- Admin: Controls the Animan backend and the privilidges of Members, Supervisors, and Clients
-- Client :
+- Client: View shots and resources for applicable Shows

 ## Add Member

 :::info
+Role: Admin
+Location:
-- Privilege: Admin
+- Page: Profile
-- Location: (page) Profile / (tab) Members
+- Tab: Members
 :::

-Let you add a Member from the existing User who has registered on Animan.
+Allows you to assign the role of Member to an existing user registered on Animan.

 #### Steps

-1. On the profile page and go to “Users” tab panel.
+1. On the "Profile" page, select the "Members" tab.
-1. Click on “+ User” button to bring up a search User dialog.
+1. Click on the "+ User" button to search for a User.
-1. Enter the email or name of the user and click “Search”
+1. Enter the email or name of the user and click the "Search" button.
-1. Mouse over the desired user and click “Select >” button
+1. Place your mouse cursor over the desired user and click the "Select >" button.

 <Screenshot image="/screenshot/profile_members.png">
   <ScreenshotMark x="10%" y="34%" width="14%" height="12%" textPosition="right" borderRadius="10px"></ScreenshotMark>